open/close all folders

 - Peep Show: "Great.
 Now I'm getting an angry lap dance."

-- Mad Men: Ken (of all people) does an angry tapdance◊ in the episode "The Crash."
+- Mad Men: Ken (of all people) does an angry tapdance◊ in the "The Crash" episode.
 He has the cane because he hurt his foot in a car crash caused by SCDP's client, and he's hopped up on some kind of drugs given to the whole office by a Dr. Feelgood type of guy, so he is not brimming with the milk of human kindness, but after all, IT'S HIS JOB!

 - Subverted in Bunheads.
-Sasha has a dream sequence in which she expresses her anger towards her parents constant fighting and their emotional neglect of her in a dark and sensual dance but it's set to the light bouncy tune and silly lyrics of They Might Be Giants "Istanbul (Not Constantinople)".
+Sasha has a dream sequence in which she expresses her anger towards her parents constant fighting and their emotional neglect of her in a dark and sensual dance but it's set to the light bouncy tune and silly lyrics of the They Might Be Giants version of "Istanbul (Not Constantinople)".